IntelPython/numba-dpex/docs/user_guides/debugging/info.rst

     NUMBA_OPT=0 gdb-oneapi -q python

-Set breakpoint, run and see information about functions when debugger stops at the breakpoint:
+Set breakpoint, run and see information about functions when the GDB debugger stops at the breakpoint:

 .. code-block::